leekevinyg/AddThemUp/README.md

-This is a simple children's math game built to experiment with React.js
+This is a simple children's math game built while learning and experimenting with React.js

 <h3>To get started:</h3>
 <ol>